Custodial symmetry violation in the Georgi-Machacek model: Numerical results

 We then run the parameters of the custodial-symmetric scalar potential up to a scale $\Lambda$ using the RGEs in Eqs.~(\ref{eq:RGEtmu2sq}--\ref{eq:RGEtM2}) but with $g_1$ set to zero.
 We also run the gauge couplings (including the actual value of $g_1$) and the top Yukawa coupling from $m_5$ to $\Lambda$ using Eqs.~(\ref{eq:RGEg1}--\ref{eq:RGEyt}).
 For the running we use fourth-order Runge-Kutta with a small step size.
 The result of this is a custodial-symmetric scalar potential at the scale $\Lambda$.
 At this stage we can check whether any of the quartic scalar couplings has grown large enough to violate perturbative unitarity (indicating that we have almost run into a Landau pole).
 This allows us to determine the maximum scale allowed by perturbativity.
-We also check whether the potential has become unbounded from below; this turns out not to happen in our scans of the H5plane benchmark.
+We also check whether the potential has become unbounded from below; this turns out not to happen for any of our scan points in the H5plane benchmark or in the general parameter scans.
 Because the potential is still custodial-symmetric, we can use the requirements for perturbative unitarity and boundedness-from-below as derived for the custodial-symmetric theory~\cite{Hartling:2014zca} as given at the end of Sec.~\ref{sec:model}.

 From the custodial-symmetric scalar potential at scale $\Lambda$, we then run back down to the scale $m_5$ using the full RGEs in Eqs.~(\ref{eq:RGEtmu2sq}--\ref{eq:RGEyt}) with $g_1 \neq 0$.
 The nonzero hypercharge coupling induces custodial symmetry violation in the scalar potential, causing violation of the custodial-symmetry relations of Eq.~(\ref{eq:nogprime}) among the parameters of the most general gauge invariant scalar potential.
 Having determined the custodial violating parameters we can now solve the minimization conditions in Eqs.~(\ref{eq:potential5}), (\ref{eq:potential6}), and (\ref{eq:potential7}) for the custodial-violating vevs $\tilde v_{\phi}$, $\tilde v_{\chi}$, and $\tilde v_{\xi}$.
 First we solve Eq.~(\ref{eq:potential5}) for $\tilde v_{\phi}^2$ in terms of the other vevs and plug this in to Eqs.~(\ref{eq:potential6}) and (\ref{eq:potential7}), which we then solve numerically using a two-dimensional Newton's method.
 For the initial guess we take $\tilde v_{\chi} = \tilde v_{\xi} = v_{\chi}$, where $v_{\chi}$ is the custodial-symmetric triplet vev in our original weak-scale input point.